MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 For "no-default-alpn", the presentation and wire format values MUST be empty.

-Each scheme that is mapped to SVCB defines a
-"default set" of supported ALPNs, which SHOULD NOT be empty.
+Each scheme that uses this SvcParamKey defines a "default set" of supported ALPNs, which SHOULD NOT be empty.
 To determine the set of protocol suites supported by an endpoint (the "ALPN set"), the client parses the set of ALPN identifiers in